turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a developer of the application,
-I need to give the visitor the ability to search for customers from the `Customers` page.
+I need to give the visitor the ability to search for and add new customers from the `Customers` page.
-This page will allow a visitor to search for a customer name or add a new customer.
-If a valid customer result is returned while searching,
+If a valid customer result is returned while searching or a new customer is added,
-all pages besides the `Main` page will be specific to that user.
+all pages besides the `Main` page will be specific to that customer.
-If there are no valid results found, I will implement error handling for this case and all pages will continue to display generalized information
+If there are no valid results found, I will implement error handling for this case and all pages will continue to display generalized information.
 ```

 ```